cloudfoundry/uaa/docs/login/OpenAM-README.md

         DEBUG --- MetadataManager: Reloading metadata was finished

 ###Step 6
-Configure OpenAM to have login-server as a service that wishes to authenticate
+Configure OpenAM to have UAA as a service that wishes to authenticate

   - a) Click 'register a service provider'
-  - b) Put the 'http://localhost:8080/login/saml/metadata' as the URL
+  - b) Put the 'http://localhost:8080/uaa/saml/metadata' as the URL
   - c) Click 'Configure'

 ###Step 7